justbetter/laravel-magento-client/docs/migrations/GRAYLOON.md

 + use JustBetter\MagentoClient\Client\Magento;
 ```

 The new client does not have API-classes.
-Calls to endpoints have to be made via de Magento client directly or by using
+Calls to endpoints have to be made via de Magento client.
+See
-one of our predefined request classes.
-See the [README.md](../../README.md) for more information, there you will also
+the [README.md](../../README.md) for more information, there you will also
 see an example of loading results lazily.

 Our client is built to be used via dependency injection and does not have a facade.